RunestoneInteractive/RunestoneServer/source/SimplePythonData/simpledata.rst

-A great deal of programming is about having the computer remember things, e.g.  *The number of missed calls on your phone*, and then arranging to update or change the variable when you miss another call.
+A great deal of programming is about having the computer remember things.
+For example, we might want to keep track of the number of missed calls on your phone.
+Each time another call is missed, we will arrange to update or change the variable so that it will always reflect the correct value.

 **Check your understanding**